keplerHaloxx/shellshock-trainer/README.md

 1. Execute the trainer (installation see below).
 2. Start "Shellshock Live" (the trainer automatically detects a running instance of "Shellshock Live").
-3. There are four hardcoded keys
+3. There are six hardcoded keys
     * Key 1 (save current mouse position as position 1)
     * Key 2 (save current mouse position as position 2)
     * Key 3 (calculate different angle/speed combinations to hit the target (position 2))
     * Key 4 (clear positions)
     * Key 5 (switch calculation mode)
+    * Key 6 (clear console)

 Example:
 1. Move the mouse over your tank and press '1'.